trdroid/Chef-Examples/Chef-Elements/README.md

 # Elements

-The major components in Chef are
+The main elements of the Chef framework are

 * Chef server
 * Chef Workstation